 Again, you need a piece of wire (thin, flexible multi-strand) that is long enough to easily reach the switch from the pcb.
 About 15 cm (6″) is a good length.
 Then carefully solder the wire directly onto the north end of the buffer’s input cap.
 Slide the wire in under the capacitor’s leg, pull it as far back (away from the capacitor) as you can, and solder it in place.
 This wire is now your new effect input.

 The ground wire mentioned in the above section still needs to be soldered somewhere.
-You can add it to any ground point in the pedal, but you can use the same technique as with the input wire and solder it to the south end of the top left resistor.
+You can add it to any ground point in the pedal, or you can use the same technique as with the input wire and solder it to the south end of the top left resistor.

 = Special section only for 1990 pedals =